Marattttt/ASCII-Server/README.md

 # ASCII-Server

-The project's goal is to develop a web application for accepting images, processing them into their ASCII represention, optionally saving it, and giving the text back to user
+The project's goal is to develop a web application for accepting images, processing them into their text (only ascii supported right now) represention and saving it with the image and user data

 Status: *Under development*

 ## Using

-Note: main api uses static CommunicationUrls class to define urls for communication.
+Main api uses static Shared/Config/CommunicationUrls class to define urls for communication.
 When changing listening ports of microservices or adding new ones, this is the class to add changes to.
-Its set up is described later in this part
+Its set up is described later in this file

 - ### Defaults

 1. Main api uses ports 5000 for http and 7000 for https
 2. Processing api uses port 5001 for http
+3. Storage api uses port 5002 for http
-3. Maximum allowed image size is 5 megabytes
+4. Maximum allowed image size is 100 megabytes

+- ### shared

+1. Rename ConfigExample folder to Config
+2. Change all extensions in ConfigExample/ to .cs
+3. SupportedTypes class lists types supportded by ImageSharp library used for processing image data as of version 3.0.1

 - ### main-api

-1. Rename ConfigExample folder to Config
-2. Change Config/FileConfig.txt extension to .cs
-3. Edit Config/FileConfig.cs to match your settings
-4. Change Config/CommunicationUrls.txt to .cs and make sure it is up to date with other microservices
-5. Edit MaxFileSizeBytes constant in ImagesService.cs to match your needs
-6. (optionally) configure listening ports in appsettings.json
+1. (optionally) configure listening ports in appsettings.json

 - ### processing

 1. (optionally) configure listening port in appsettings.json
+2. When defining new processors, inherit from PerRowProcessor to process every second row of an image (for monospace fonts with 1/2 aspect ratio) or from Processor for a different implementation

+- ### storage

+1. (optionally) configure listening port in appsettings.json

 - ### Testing

-Testing.html file located in project's base directory can be used for testing and viewing the results
+Testing.html file located in project's base directory can be used for viewing the results Apis support OpenApi description